 Health and safety at work have never been more important for the success of your brand as litigation resulting from an injury or other negligence can destroy your reputation and deplete your bank account.
 Employers need to follow a strict set of regulations to ensure all employees, customers, and supplier personnel remain safe while at work.
 That’s not only good business, it’s the law in most developed countries, where governmental agencies oversee your operation to ensure health and safety at work.
-This is important for many reasons, least of all that anyone entering your place of business can sue employers for negligence if they’re hurt in a workplace accident that wasn’t their fault.
+This is important for many reasons, least of all anyone entering your place of business can sue employers for negligence if they’re hurt in a workplace accident that wasn’t their fault.
 Plus, a lack of concern over employee welfare creates a poor corporate culture that doesn’t get the best efforts from your workers.

 If you’re just starting out, you may find the regulations confusing.
 Or, you may be so overwhelmed with all the tasks you must complete that ensuring health and safety at work simply falls through the cracks.
 That’s where today’s post comes in as we list the top 5 requirements for health and safety at work to help you get a jump on this important task.